AritroSaha10/fraservotes2024/README.md

 # Key Points
 - PGP encryption for all ballots
-- Local decryption of ballots to ensure your private key stays on your computer, while still maintaining speed of online voting
+- Local decryption of ballots to ensure your private key stays on your computer
+- Fully mobile responsive
 - Stack: React/Next.js, Bun, MongoDB, GraphQL/Apollo Server, Firebase Authentication